How to Dehydrate Tomatoes and Make Tomato Powder or Sauce

 freshly baked pizza on a pizza paddle

-When you've finished dehydrating your tomatoes, you'll find they are great to use in many recipes and are excellent for sauces and puréeing.
+When you've finished dehydrating tomatoes, you'll find that dried tomatoes are great to use in many recipes and are excellent in sauces and puréed.

 Tomato Sauce simmering in a pan, by Chef JohnTomato Sauce by Chef John at Allrecipes